 We spoke to a few renowned makeup artists and dermatologists to get the skinny on the best technique and products to use.
 Unsurprisingly, they all agreed on one thing: Pulling or tugging at your skin results in damage and breakage of delicate blood vessels.
 You can easily tear the thin sensitive skin area around your eyes.

 See below for everything you need to know to remove stubborn makeup without aging your skin in the process.

 Gently Remove Eye Makeup

 Before touching your face, wash your hands to prevent transferring bacteria to your face and eye irritation.
-"With your first step done (you've chosen a good quality and effective remover), the technique you use to apply the remover is next," says Rachel Nazarian, an NYC-based dermatologist.
+"With your first step done (you've chosen a good quality and effective remover), the technique you use to apply the remover is next," says Rachel Nazarian, MD, an NYC-based dermatologist.
 "Avoid using scrubbing or rough rubbing methods.
 Gentle dabbing and soft circular movements should be enough to lift the eye makeup off, without traumatizing the skin."

 While makeup cloths conveniently remove dirt, they leave behind residue.
 Wash your face with a gentle cleanser after disposing of the cloth.
 To try to avoid irritation, use a fragrance-and-alcohol-free wipe.